-The Arts, Humanities, and Social Sciences Division offers two degrees - Associate in Arts (AA) and Associate in Fine Arts: Visual Arts (AFA).
-These two degrees provide a solid general education foundation for students pursuing Bachelor's degrees in a wide variety of disciplines, including Anthropology, Art, Business, Communication, Drama, Education, English, Fine Arts, French, History, Humanities, Music, Philosophy, Political Science, Psychology, Religion, Sociology, Spanish, and professional programs requiring a liberal arts background.
+The Liberal Arts Division offers two degrees: Associate in Arts (AA) and Associate in Fine Arts: Visual Arts (AFA).
+Both degrees provide a solid general education foundation for students pursuing bachelor's degrees in a variety of disciplines, including anthropology, art, business, communication, drama, education, English, fine arts, French, history, humanities, music, philosophy, political science, psychology, religion, sociology, Spanish and professional programs requiring a liberal arts background.

-The faculty in the AHSS Division, with Masters and Doctorate Degrees from prominent universities, have expertise in many academic fields.
-They utilize this expertise with the fundamental purpose of helping students to reach and achieve their university transfer goals.
-The AHSS Division, like Wake Tech Community College overall, takes pride in its faculty's innovative and passionate promotion of student success.
+The faculty in the Liberal Arts Division, with master's and doctoral degrees from prominent universities, have expertise in many academic fields.
+They utilize this expertise with the fundamental purpose of helping students reach and achieve their university transfer goals.
+The Liberal Arts Division, like Wake Tech overall, takes pride in its faculty's innovative and passionate promotion of student success.

-We are committed to scheduling our courses in various modes of delivery to meet students' degree, diploma, career, and other needs.
-Our courses are taught in online format, hybrid format, and in a traditional seated/in-classroom format.
-With hybrid courses, greater than 50% and less than 100% of the course is taught in an online/distance format while the remainder of the course is taught on campus in a classroom environment.
-In the Fall 2020 semester, we have scheduled our courses in online and/or hybrid modes of delivery.
+We are committed to scheduling our courses in various modes of delivery to meet students' degree, diploma, career and other needs.
+Our courses are taught in online format, traditional seated/on-campus format, hybrid format and blended format.
+With hybrid courses, the majority of the course is taught in an online/distance format, while the remainder is taught on campus in a classroom environment.
 Our faculty are very proficient in online teaching, with over 90% of our division faculty having already earned EPIC certification, which is Wake Tech's online course certification program for college faculty.

 - Associate in Arts degree students: You will work with an advisor in our Academic Advising centers throughout your time at Wake Tech.